Toshiba in talks with four investment firms for strategic ideas -sources - Up News Info

 At an earnings briefing this month, Toshiba Chief Executive Satoshi Tsunakawa said the company https://www.reuters.com/article/ctech-us-toshiba-results-idCAKBN2FD0E6-OCATC had been “vigorously engaged in dialog not only with shareholders but also with financial and strategic investors.”

-He also said that it was open to take-private bids although it had not received any offers since a $20 billion takeover https://www.reuters.com/article/toshiba-ma-idCNL1N2MD0J4 bid from CVC Capital Partners, which was subsequently dismissed as lacking details.
+He also said that the company was open to take private bids although it had not received any offers since a $20 billion takeover https://www.reuters.com/article/toshiba-ma-idCNL1N2MD0J4 bid from CVC Capital Partners, which was subsequently dismissed in April as lacking details.